celerity/slurmactiond/INSTALL.md

      a Workflow job matches all of the `runner_labels`, an ephemeral Actions Runner will be scheduled through SLRUM via an `srun` command that receives all the `srun_options` specified here.
-4. (optional) Register slurmactiond as a systemd service
+3. (optional) Register slurmactiond as a systemd service
-   - Copy `slurmactiond.example.service` to `/etc/systemd/system/slurmactiond.service` and
-     (optionally) adjust the usernames and installation paths within the `.service` file.
+   - (optional) Adjust the usernames and installation paths within the `.service` file.
    - Start the service via `systemctl start slurmactiond`.
+   - (optional) Auto-start the service via `systemctl start slurmactiond`.
    - (optional) Inspect the logs via `journalctl -u slurmactiond`.